Sideboard

 • Argentum Armor

-I used to have my reservations about running repeatable removal like this and Vona, Butcher of Magan.
+I used to have my reservations about running repeatable removal like this card and Vona, Butcher of Magan.
 However, if my opponents lack the removal to get Argentum Armor off the field, then they were likely to die anyway without completely outpacing me in a race.
-In that way, Argentum Armor represents a finisher for the deck, where if unanswered for more than two turn cycles, I will have likely won the game through an ever growing gap in resources.
+In that way, Argentum Armor represents a finisher for the deck, where if it goes unanswered for more than two turn cycles, I will have likely won the game more immediately through an ever growing gap in board presence.
 I will inevitably pick away anything that could stop me, giving me a victory by default if they weren't already likely to be dead through combat damage.
+When I cast Argentum Armor, I'm announcing to the table that I want to end the game.
+I might literally, verbally say that too.

 This section exists for a bit of silly fun and to talk about Eldraine.